amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/EnvironmentConfiguration.md

 11. Once CloudFormation status changes to **CREATE_COMPLETE**, go to the **Outputs** section.

 12. Make a note of the **Output** values from the CloudFormation environment that you launched as you will need them for the remainder of the tutorial:
-    - Microsoft SQL Server to Amazon Aurora (MySQL) migraiton output
+    - Microsoft SQL Server to Amazon Aurora (MySQL) migration output

     ![\[sqlserver-outputs\]](img/EnvConfig09.png)